 Originally published in 2013, the text and images have been updated to best serve you.
 The recipe remains the same.

-For years I ate them with mayonnaise and ketchup mixed together, what we here call golf sauce, who knows why.
+For years I ate them with mayonnaise and ketchup mixed together, what we here call golf sauce, who knows why that name.

 I don't know where I heard about this simple and fantastic salad, but I've been making it for decades, especially for outdoor gatherings and large barbecue tables.

-It's so easy to put this salad together and differs from your usual potato, pasta, and tomato.
-But complements them well.
+It's so easy to put this palmito salad together, and it differs from your usual potato, pasta, and tomato salad.
+But complements them nicely as part of a buffet table.

 - Avocados.